Sons of Provo: Plot

-One of the songs that they perform in their concerts is titled "Dang, Fetch, Oh my Heck" It starts out with the lyrics, "Dang!
-Fetch!
-Oh my Heck!
-What the holy scrud? / H-E double hockey sticks!
-That's frickin' flippin' crud!"
-Their former band manager, Grayson, who is at the performance walks out calling them hypocrites, and saying some other near-profanities.

 Their next performance is at the Jensen family reunion.
 It will be the first time since the band has seen Grayson since he was fired.
 When they encounter each other, they are cordial.
 Everclean performs to some applause.
-Then Grayson introduces the singing group that he has been managing for the past few months, moosebutter (an actual a cappella comedy group) who performs to wild applause.
+Then Grayson introduces the singing group that he has been managing for the past few months, Moosebutter, who performs to wild applause.

-The Everclean tour ends up at Centerville High School (Provo, Utah), where the Jensen brothers went to high school.
-While practicing for the performance, Will doesn't appreciate that a high school junior is managing the technical aspects instead of a senior.
-This escalates in to an argument between the band members from which they all walk away.
-The band manager talks to Will and convinces him to listen to the tape that Kirby has made of the song that he wrote and wants to perform.
-Will then apologizes to Danny.
-They both call up Kirby who is listening as they leave a message on his answering machine.
-Will and Danny are practicing Kirby's song just before the performance not knowing if Kirby will show up.

-He does show up, and Will admits that the group can't get along without Kirby.
+The Everclean tour ends up at Centerville High School in Provo, Utah, where the Jensen brothers went to high school.
+The band manager convinces Will to listen to a tape that Kirby has made of a song that he wrote and wants to perform.
+Will and Danny call Kirby, who listens as they leave him a message.
+Kirby shows up, and Will admits that the group can't get along without Kirby.
 The last scene is a performance of Kirby's song by Everclean, with Will and Danny singing backup.